stutikandpal/funcctrial/README.md

 # funcctrial

-this is just a trial.
+this is just a trial!